Top Interview Tips as a Graduate After Your Degree

 Send a follow-up thank you email

-A simple yet effective interview preparation tip is to write a short thank you email after the interview and mention that you look forward to their feedback.
+Write a short thank you email after the interview and mention that you look forward to their feedback.

 Make your own notes in private

-BSBI offers a range of services to help students with their future careers – find out more about our Career Support here.
+It’s time to say goodbye to common interview mistakes and hello to the graduate interview tips you have gained.
+Your future is our priority at BSBI.
+That’s why we offer a range of services to help students with their future careers – find out more about our Career Support here.

-This article is from our Pioneer magazine, written by Catherine Flynn, Student Services Manager
+This article is from our Pioneer magazine, written by Catherine Flynn, Student Services Manager.

 Click here to explore our Pioneer magazines and read more articles like this!